And now we return to our regularly scheduled programming.

 The statue of the divine savior shall be the first image to emerge from the obscurity in which the earth is plunged and to receive the salute of the star of the day which, after surrounding it with its radiant luminosity, shall build at sunset around its head a halo fit for the Man-God.

 Meanwhile, he surveyed the city from a number of vantage points looking up at Corcovado and the radio tower that occupied the crest and realized that, for the statue to be visible from the city center, which was four kilometers away it would need to be enormous.
-On the other hand, if the new design held, to retain proportionality, it would need to be immensely strong or it wouldn’t support the massive extended arms.
+In addition, if the new design held, to retain proportionality, it would need to be immensely strong or it wouldn’t support the massive extended arms.

 With fund-raising still in process and some doubt regarding his own expertise in realizing his vision and Oswald’s design, da Costa Silva traveled to France in 1924 where he sought assistance from perhaps the leading engineer in this field, Albert Caquot.
 Caquot supported da Silva Costa’s notion that the only appropriate material for the statue would be reinforced concrete.